CSCI265MacroHard/CSCI265/Documentation/standards.md

 Standards
 - Documentation will be done according to the Professor David Wessels choice in terms of file types and formatting.
 - There will be no tools used for grammer checking.
-- All Documents will be Proofread by each member at least once to make it final.
+- All Documents will be proofread by each member at least once to make it final.
 - Documents will be discussed by all members in due time and to avoid conflict all members must bring there concerns up immediatly.

 Processes